meloniq/appad-manager/readme.txt

 = Plugin doesn't work for me, what to do? =

 Report it with details on [support forum](https://wordpress.org/support/plugin/appad-manager).

-= Will other themes from AppThemes be supported? =

-Yes, soon...

 == Screenshots ==